If you just work on stuff that you like and you’re passionate about, you don’t have to have a master plan with how things will play out.

 - What clarity did you get in the crisis you've just come through?

 - What have you conceived?
-What do you hope to bring in the world?
+What do you hope to bring into the world?

 - What does being receptive look like in this situation?